 Which Pipes Are Most at Risk in Springfield MO Homes?

-•Exterior walls — pipes running through uninsulated exterior walls
+•Exterior walls — uninsulated

-•Attics — pipes in unheated attic spaces
+•Attics — unheated spaces

 7 Ways to Prevent Frozen Pipes in Springfield MO

-1. Insulate exposed pipes
+1. Insulate exposed pipes with foam insulation

 2. Disconnect garden hoses before first freeze